yousef-bigdeli/next-events/README.md

 # Next Events
-A Nextjs mini app to understand all types of routing and send URL parameters.
+A Nextjs mini app to understand all types of routing and basic concepts.

 This project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).